t4d-classes/react_05272020/README.md

-# Welcome to the Front-End Web Development Boot Camp
+# Welcome to Introduction to React

 ## Instructor Information